 Abstract:

-Objectives To study the effects of basal application rates of controlled-release urea (CRU) on post-flowering photosynthetic and grain filling characteristics of spring maize, aiming to provide a theoretical basis for high-yield, high-efficiency, and simplified cultivation of spring maize in the southern mountainous areas of Ningxia.
+Objectives The study aimed to investigate the effects of basal application rates of controlled-release urea (CRU) on the post-flowering photosynthetic performance and grain filling characteristics of spring maize, thereby providing a theoretical basis for high-yield, high-efficiency, and simplified fertilization practices in the southern mountainous areas of Ningxia.

 Methods A randomized block experiment was conducted in Pengyang County, Ningxia from 2017 to 2018.
-At a uniform nitrogen application rate of N 225 kg/hm2, five treatments were set up: no nitrogen fertilizer control (CK); urea N 150 kg/hm2for basal application + 75 kg/hm2for topdressing (T1); urea N 75 kg/hm2for basal application+75 kg/hm2for topdressing + CRU N 75 kg/hm2for basal application (T2); urea N 75 kg/hm2 for basal application + CRU N 150 kg/hm2for basal application (T3); and CRU N 225 kg/hm2for basal application (T4).
-At the silking stage (R1), grain filling stage (R3), and maturity stage (R6) of spring maize, the leaf area index (LAI), chlorophyll content, net photosynthetic rate (Pn), stomatal conductance (Gs), intercellular CO2 concentration (Ci), transpiration rate (Tr), grain dry weight was determined every 10 days after maize flowering, with grain filling parameters calculated accordingly, and the plant samples were collected at the same stages, and grain yield and economic benefits were analyzed at harvesting stage.
+At a uniform nitrogen application rate of 225 kg/hm2, four fertilization treatments were set up: no nitrogen fertilizer control (CK); conventional urea N 150 kg/hm2 for basal application + 75 kg/hm2 for topdressing (T1); conventional urea N 75 kg/hm2 for basal application+75 kg/hm2 for topdressing + CRU N 75 kg/hm2 for basal application (T2); conventional urea N 75 kg/hm2 for basal application + CRU N 150 kg/hm2 for basal application (T3); and CRU N 225 kg/hm2 for basal application (T4).
+The treatment without urea application serves as the control (CK).
+At the silking stage (R1), grain filling stage (R3), and maturity stage (R6) of spring maize, the leaf area index (LAI), chlorophyll content, net photosynthetic rate (Pn), stomatal conductance (Gs), intercellular CO2 concentration (Ci), transpiration rate (Tr), grain dry weight were determined every 10 days after maize flowering, with grain filling parameters calculated accordingly, and the plant samples were collected at the same stages, and grain yield and economic benefits were analyzed at harvesting stage.
 Additionally, a comprehensive evaluation of each treatment was conducted using the membership function method.